 To use private IP, your network and application environment must meet the following requirements.
 In addition, setting up private IP for the first time requires some additional IAM permissions.

-The network where the connecting resources are located must be a VPC; legacy networks do not support VPC peering.
+The network where the connecting resources are located must be a VPC network; legacy networks do not support VPC peering.

-Virtual Private Networks, or VPNs, cannot be used to connect to Cloud SQL instances.
+Virtual Private Networks, including Cloud VPN, cannot be used to connect to Cloud SQL instances.

 Application environment requirements

-If you are connecting from GKE, you must be running GKE 1.8 or higher.
+If you are connecting from GKE, you must be running GKE 1.8 or higher on a VPC-native cluster.

 If you are connecting from App Engine, you must use flexible environment.
 You cannot use private IP to connect from standard environment.